-Really happy with the launch of my latest novel EXIT DAY on Monday the 26th of November; pre-orders for the ebook on Amazon Kindle Store were very encouraging and the best-seller rankings also good:
+Really happy with the launch of my latest novel EXIT DAY in November; pre-orders for the ebook on Amazon Kindle Store were very encouraging and the best-seller rankings also good:

-Tenth for the category labelled Crime thriller mystery action and adventure; 16th for suspense and 26th for thrillers.
+Tenth for the category labelled Crime thriller mystery action and adventure and 16th for suspense..

 Churchill – war leader, benevolent imperialist, big spender, serious gambler, risk-taker, debtor, tax avoider.
 The many layers of this fascinating personality that spawned a thousand biographies, a giant who dwarfs the minnow leaders of today.